top of page

 The Project

-Art for Aid is a program of I Love First Peoples, a Canadian registered charity.
+Art for Aid is a program of Soaring Circle (formerly I Love First Peoples), a Canadian registered charityMonetary donations to Art for Aid can be made at www.soaringcircle.ca

-Art For Aid supports First Nations, Inuit and Metis art and cultural education programs through access to quality art supplies and program supplies.
-We work to support our program through awareness and fundraising efforts.
+Art For Aid supports First Nations, Inuit and Metis art education and winter land based learning programs through access to quality art and winter program supplies.
+We work to support our program through awareness and fundraising efforts because all youth deserve to have the freedom to create, but it begins with tools.

 Our symbolic icon and it's meaning...